gitlostsnake/django-boilerplate/README.md

 ### Room for Improvement
 * Password reset email is not implemented yet
 * Including a front end framework like react
+* Add in a checkout and payment method using stripes Api